ghapereira/transactions/README.md

 ## Tests

+To run the tests from the command line, in the root directory use the command `mvn verify`.
+You can also, on your IDE, run the tests individually (tested in VSCode).

 ## Contributing

 This project follows `git-flow`: on adding a new feature, fixing a bug or similar tasks, create a branch named `<feature/bugfix/hotfix/...>/<item-name>` from the `main` branch.
 After testing, merge it to the `development` branch and, after validation, merge it to the `main` branch.